WintonCentre/kcp/README.md

 ### Deps/CLI builds

-This is documented from the perspective of using a vscode development system with the Calva plugin for Clojure/script.
+This is documented from the perspective of using a VSCode development system with the Calva plugin for Clojure/script.
 We also use figwheel-main for hot-reload during development.

 I've documented the procedure at